When the temperature starts to drop, one of the first things adults do is reach for a nice cozy blanket.

 - What Are The Signs That A Baby Is Cold At Night?

 When Can Babies Sleep With Blankets?

-The American Academy of Pediatrics (AAP) recommend you do not put any soft bedding in your newborn or infant’s crib until your baby is at least 12 months of age.
+For safety reasons, the American Academy of Pediatrics (AAP) recommends you do not put any soft bedding in your newborn or infant’s crib until your baby is at least 12 months of age.